poplus/home-poplus/_posts/2014-01-15-SayIt-Launch.md

 Perhaps you can see some exciting uses for SayIt?
 It will work in any language, so long as the transcripts are formatted to the (Akoma Ntoso standard)[http://sayit.mysociety.org/about/akoma-ntoso].
 Whether or not you have the technical skills to convert your data to this format, please (get in touch with mySociety)[mailto:sayit@mysociety.org] and we'll help you get your transcripts online.

 Want to know more?
-Have a look through (mySociety's launch blog post)[link to follow].
+Have a look through (mySociety's launch blog post)[http://www.mysociety.org/2014/01/15/introducing-sayit-a-poplus-component-to-bring-transcript-publication-into-the-modern-world/].